percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 packet.
 The Media Distributor may need access to one or more RTP headers or header extensions, potentially adding or modifying a certain subset.
 The Media Distributor will also relay secured messaging between the endpoints and the Key Distributor and will acquire per-hop key information from the
 Key Distributor.
-The actual media content **MUST NOT** not be decryptable by an Media Distributor, so it is untrusted to have access to the E2E media encryption keys, which this framework's key exchange mechanisms will prevent.
+The actual media content **MUST NOT** not be decryptable by a Media Distributor, so it is untrusted to have access to the E2E media encryption keys, which this framework's key exchange mechanisms will prevent.